jorgebucaran/fisher/man/man7/fisher.md

 Fisherman is a plugin manager for `fish`(1) that lets you share and reuse code, prompts and configurations easily.

-Some features include: minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with Oh My Fish! and other frameworks.
+Some features include: minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with oh-my-fish and other frameworks.

 This document describes Fisherman features and some of their implementation details.
 For usage and command help see also `fisher`(1).